-We at Pressfarm believe that everyone deserves a shot at easy PR, access to journalists and easy positive media coverage.
-Our PR experts will collaborate with you will help you take your company to the next level and bring more visibility to your company.
+We at Pressfarm believe that everyone deserves a shot at easy PR, access to journalists, and easy positive media coverage.
+Our PR experts will collaborate with you and help you take your company to the next level and bring more visibility to your company.

 Get in touch today and find out how we can help with this.

 We all know East as an Olympic gold medalist, Dancing with the Stars champion, and pop culture icon.
 Thanks to her influence on gymnasts, she gained millions of social media followers and YouTube subscribers on the channel, “The East Family.”
 Through this channel, they give fans a glimpse into their life through videos about their journey through marriage and parenting.

 When she was a little girl, Ashley Chea dreamt of dancing in the ballet on Broadway, traveling the world as a writer, and creating and directing movies.
 She never thought that she would get married, let alone have children.
 However, what started as a four-year friendship turned into a relationship, a marriage, and parenthood.
 Her unique perspective as a Black woman in an interracial marriage gives every parent and child inspiration.
 She is living proof that everyone is beautiful and life is worth sharing with the people we love the most regardless of what background they come from.

 With a passion for entertaining people, the author of Misadventures in Motherhood created the blog to put a humorous spin on parenting in Los Angeles.
 Her knack for turning her jokes, sarcasm, and unique life experiences into stories has made learning about parenting that much more fun.

 24) Redefining Mom